Cheatsheet

 Key takeaway: /compact preserves essential history, /clear starts from scratch - choose according to your need.

-How to monitor costs with /cost and /context?
+How to monitor costs with /cost?

 /cost - Real-time financial tracking